golang/go/misc/boring/README.md

 ## Release process

+Development is done on the dev.boringcrypto branch, which tracks master.
+Releases are cut from dev.boringcrypto.go1.X branches, which are BoringCrypto backported to the Go 1.X release branches.
+To issue new BoringCrypto releases based on Go 1.X:

-1. If the BoringCrypto bits have been updated, increment the number in `VERSION`, send that change out as a CL for review, get it committed, and run `git sync`.
+1. If the BoringCrypto bits have been updated, increment the number in `VERSION`, send that change out as a CL for review, get it committed to dev.boringcrypto, and run `git sync`.

-2. Run `build.release`, which will determine the base Go version and the BoringCrypto version, build a release, and upload it.

-3. Run `build.docker`, which will build and upload a Docker image from the latest release.

-4. Send out a CL with the updated `RELEASES` file and get it committed.

-## Release process for dev.boringcrypto.go1.8.

-In addition to the dev.boringcrypto branch, we have a dev.boringcrypto.go1.8 branch, which is BoringCrypto backported to the Go 1.8 release branch.
-To issue new BoringCrypto releases based on Go 1.8:

-1. Do a regular release on the (not Go 1.8) dev.boringcrypto branch.

-2. Change to the dev.boringcrypto.go1.8 branch and cherry-pick all BoringCrypto updates, including the update of the `VERSION` file.
+2. Change to the dev.boringcrypto.go1.X branch and cherry-pick all BoringCrypto updates, including the update of the `VERSION` file.
+If desired, merge release-branch.go1.X into dev.boringcrypto.go1.X.
 Mail them out and get them committed.

-3. **Back on the (not Go 1.8) dev.boringcrypto branch**,
-run `make.bash` and then `build.release <commit>`,
+3. **Back on the dev.boringcrypto branch**, run `git fetch`, `make.bash` and then `build.release dev.boringcrypto.go1.X`.
-where `<commit>` is the latest commit on the dev.boringcrypto.go1.8 branch.
-The script will build a release and upload it.
+   The script will determine the base Go version and the BoringCrypto version, build a release, and upload it.

-4. Run `build.docker`.
+4. Run `build.docker`, which will build and upload a Docker image from the latest release.

-5. Send out a CL with the updated `RELEASES` file and get it committed.
+5. Send out a CL with the updated `RELEASES` file and get it committed to dev.boringcrypto.

 ## Building from Docker